 Tutorials provide an environment in which attendees learn by doing.
 Attendees should walk away knowing how to do something new.
 A good tutorial is one that is easy to follow but keeps everyone on their toes.
 Successful tutorials from previous years include:

 Business and use case talks describe a scenario that will resonate with many other attendees and provide a clear set of takeaways that the audience can use to solve similar challenges in their own organizations.
 The two talks below were very well received last year.

 The Make it Matter track includes talks on technology that welcome, but don’t require a focus on MongoDB use.
-The track is presented in the Women and Trans Coders (WTC) Lounge at MongoDB World.
-Topics suitable for other tracks are also suitable for the WTC lounge.
+The track is presented in the Women & Trans Coders (W&TC) Lounge at MongoDB World.
+Topics suitable for other tracks are also suitable for the W&TC lounge.

 Past sessions have addressed subjects including:

 The Make it Matter track also hosts workshops on day 3 of MongoDB World.
 Workshops can be 1, 2, or 3 hours long, must be interactive and can include materials and exercises.
 Last year's Goal Setting and Visualization: Refocusing Your Intention workshop was successful because it encouraged the audience to participate, reflect, and discuss.

 We're open to all types of workshops.
 But if you're in need in more direction, consider these guiding subjects: